 A 2006 World Health Organization report found no major toxicity risks for stevia, but called for more research into the herb's effect on hypertension and blood-sugar levels.
 Coca-Cola and Cargill said they will market rebiana in the 12 countries where stevia is approved as a food additive, including Japan, Brazil and China, while seeking regulatory approval in the US and the EU.
 They said it would take up to two years for the ingredient to fully come online as partnerships with Chinese, Paraguayan and Argentinian growers are nurtured.
 Coca-Cola — which has spent more than a decade working on stevia — said it had found a way to isolate and extract the sweetest elements of the stevia leaf and therefore overcome the slightly bitter, liquorice taste typically associated with it.

 Coca-Cola didn't say which of its beverages would incorporate the sweetener, but noted Powerade in Japan had been sweetened with stevia and that the recipe for its original Coke would not be altered.
-James May, president and founder of stevia specialist Wisdom Natural Brands, based in Arizona, dominates US stevia sales with 80 per cent of a $16 million market.
+James May, president and founder of stevia specialist Wisdom Natural Brands, based in Arizona, dominates US stevia sales with most of a $16 million market.

 Cargill introduced TRUVIA, a sweetener made from rebiana for use in foods and beverages.
 In partnership with Coca-Cola, Cargill spent years evaluating stevia ingredients for safety and perfecting ways to extract, what they consider, a sweet tasting component of the stevia plant, called rebaudioside A. Research, funded by Cargill, and published electronically on May 16, 2008, in the peer-reviewed scientific journal, Food and Chemical Toxicology, demonstrated the safety of rebiana for use in sweetened food and beverages.
 TRUVIA is rebiana, not stevia.
 Both stevia and rebiana come from the leaves of the stevia plant.
 Rebiana is a high-purity, fully-characterized extract that is consistently produced to a food-grade specification by Cargill.